-While Dhani Harrison inherited his father’s sweat shirt (worn during the Sgt Pepper’s sessions) Epstein gifted his to his former chauffeur and assistant Alfred Blackburn.
-Incidentally Blackburn was sent to collect Joe Orton for a script meeting for the Beatles third film, Up Against It, only to discover Orton murdered by his boyfriend Kenneth Halliwell.
+While Dhani Harrison inherited his father’s sweat shirt (worn during the Sgt Pepper’s sessions) Epstein gave his to his former chauffeur and assistant Alfred Blackburn.
+Incidentally, Blackburn was sent to collect Joe Orton for a script meeting for the Beatles third film, Up Against It, only to discover Orton murdered by his boyfriend Kenneth Halliwell.

-The sweat shirt was first auctioned in 1990 along with other items from Blackburn’s estate.
-It has been previously sold by both Bonhams and Julien’s Auctions in L.A .
+The sweatshirt was first auctioned as part of Blackburn’s estate in 1990.
+It has since been sold by both Bonhams and Julien’s Auctions (celebrity L.A auctioneers).

 POPT not only has the original Brian Epstein sweatshirt available but we’ve made a limited edition of 25 silk screened sweatshirts.
 While there are online sellers claiming ‘you’ll never find a better copy of the original’, here are near exact replicas, complete with cracks from 50 years of patina.